Last Updated on October 2, 2020 by PixelPluck

 This is something that we’ve all heard one time or another, I’m sure I’ve probably even said it as a joke, but we all cringe when we hear it.
-The line ‘I’m a photographer, not a miracle worker’ comes to mind, because a lot of people seem to think that we can work magic with Photoshop with ease, when anyone who uses it knows it’s not as easy as that.
-Firstly, the whole process of implementing Photoshop into your workflow in the first place is a pain, and then having to remove bags under the eyes, wrinkles, spots, moles and stains is even more work on top of that.
-Let alone having to make someone look skinnier, or prettier, it’s just extra work for us, when we were getting it right in the camera in the first place.
+The line ‘I’m a photographer, not a miracle worker’ comes to mind, because a lot of people seem to think that we can work magic with Photoshop with ease when anyone who uses it knows it’s not as easy as that.
+Firstly, the whole process of implementing Photoshop into your workflow in the first place is a pain, and then having to remove bags under the eyes, wrinkles, spots, moles, and stains is even more work on top of that.
+Let alone having to make someone look skinnier, or prettier, it’s just extra work for us when we were getting it right in the camera in the first place.

-Don’t get me wrong, I’ve not problem removing a mole or a spot, it’s not hard, but when it’s multiple things, and on every photo, then it starts to cross the line between photographer and retoucher.
+Don’t get me wrong, I’ve no problem removing a mole or a spot, it’s not hard, but when it’s multiple things, and on every photo, then it starts to cross the line between photographer and retoucher.

 “Do you mind bringing your camera?”

-Usually, no I don’t, but there are time where I want to be able to relax and not have to pay attention to what I’m doing.
-Sometime I bring my camera out with me, and I don’t even use it, but I have the freedom to do what I want with it.
-“Do you mind bringing your camera?” is essentially code-word from friends who want a professional photographer, but don’t want to pay for one.
+Usually, no I don’t, but there is a time where I want to be able to relax and not have to pay attention to what I’m doing.
+Sometimes I bring my camera out with me, and I don’t even use it, but I have the freedom to do what I want with it.
+“Do you mind bringing your camera?” is essentially a code-word from friends who want a professional photographer, but don’t want to pay for one.
 You will even find some people getting annoyed with you if you don’t take the photos you’re looking for, and that for me has made me stop bringing my camera to so many parties.

 “When are these going to be on Facebook?”

 And the above quote leads me to my final point.
 When are they going to be on Facebook?
-This is something we’ve probably all heard from time to time, and quite often if you use your camera a lot, because everyone wants to see the photos while they’re still relevant.
+This is something we’ve probably all heard from time to time, and quite often if you use your camera a lot because everyone wants to see the photos while they’re still relevant.
 I share my photos on Facebook, in fact, I often make the albums public so that people I don’t know don’t even up adding me, but the expectation that you can’t just enjoy the photos yourself, and you have to share them, is not what photography is about for me.
 If the expectation wasn’t there, I would probably only share single photos every so often, but that’s often more hassle than it’s worth.

-Check out great discounts on Camera bodies and lenses here : Amazon Discounts
+Check out great discounts on Camera bodies and lenses here: Amazon Discounts

 10 Things You Should Never Say To A Photographer.